Toleration policy regarding soft drugs and coffee shops

 - are not permitted to sell large quantities (over 5 grams of cannabis) in a single transaction.

 Municipalities determine whether to allow coffee shops to operate within their boundaries, and if so, how many.
-They may also impose additional rules.
+They can also impose additional rules.

 Combating the nuisance and crime associated with coffee shops